This article gives you an overview of how your Hubstaff organization works.

 Table of Contents

 Organization vs Projects

 Here, you can upgrade/downgrade your plan subscription, change your card details and view your billing history and download Hubstaff subscription invoices.
-To access this page, go the settings tab and select the billing sub-tab.
+To access this page, go the Settings tab and select the Billing option from the drop down menu.

 Track apps & URLs – See which apps team members use when working.
 View detailed reports of time spent using each app.
 View detailed reports for URLs accessed and time spent on each.
 You may choose to track just Apps or Apps & URLs at the same time.

 Track Locations (Mobile only) – This feature applies to team members who track time through our mobile-based iOS and Android time tracking (GPS enabled) application.
 Our GPS time tracking iOS and Android application allows your team to track their time when they’re on the road or out of the office.
 The app will allow you to always know where your team is through sophisticated location monitoring.

 Screenshot frequency – This setting allows you to choose how many screenshots should be taken from the users computer every 10 minutes.

 Screenshot blur – This allows you to obfuscate the image being capture.
 Note that the blurred image is from the actual screenshot being taken and uploaded to the server.

 Delete screenshots – This setting allows you to assign a value (Yes or No) to your organization as a whole or to individual users as to whether they can delete individual screens that were previously recorded through the Hubstaff time tracker.